Queen Bee (comics): Queen Bee (Tazzala)

 Queen Bee appeared in the 2000 Creature Commandos series.
-On the otherdimensional world of Terra Arcana, Zazzala's sister Tazzala joined Simon Magus's Terra Arcana Army with the ultimate goal of conquering Earth.
-The U.S. Army faction known as the Creature Commandos stopped the invasion plans.
-Tazzala herself was killed by Simon.
+On the other-dimensional world of Terra Arcana, Zazzala's sister Tazzala joins Simon Magus's Terra Arcana Army with the ultimate goal of conquering Earth.
+The Creature Commandos stops the invasion plans, with Tazzala being killed by Magus.

 Queen Bee of Bialya (Beatriz)

 The sister of the second Queen Bee, Beatriz was introduced in JLA: Incarnations #6 (December 2001) as the new ruler of Bialya.
-She is using humans forged with machinery and passed off as the robot Extremists to police her country.
+She is using humans forged with machinery and passed off as robots Extremists to police her country.
 Her fate since Captain Atom's Extreme Justice team brought an end to these activities is unknown, but she was presumably toppled from power.

 H.I.V.E.
 Queen

 In "The New 52" (a 2011 reboot of the DC Comics universe), Queen Bee is revamped and renamed the H.I.V.E.
 Queen.
-She makes her debut in Superman (vol. 3) #21 as the leader of H.I.V.E.
-She claims to be Brainiac's daughter.
+She makes her debut in Superman (vol. 3) #21 as the leader of H.I.V.E. and also claims to be Brainiac's daughter.
 She is a member of the Twenty, a group of otherwise ordinary Metropolis citizens who are infected with a virus by Brainiac that grants them each psionic powers.
 However, her worldview is distorted and she becomes a zealous devotee of the alien.

 Powers and abilities

-The first Queen Bee, Zazzala, has insect-like superhuman strength and speed, can fire venomous stinger darts from a set of glands on her right wrist, or release mind-confusing "pollen" powder.
+Queen Bee Zazzala had insect-like superhuman strength and speed, could fire venomous stinger darts from a set of glands on her right wrist, or release mind-confusing "pollen" powder.

 Zazzala's sister, Tazzala, presumably had similar abilities.

 The Queen Bee of Bialya had no superhuman powers or abilities, aside from her beauty and cunning.
-Her sister Beatriz was also an ordinary human, but was nowhere as resourceful as her sister.
+Her sister Beatriz was also an ordinary human, but was nowhere near as resourceful as her sister.

-The sixth Queen has great psionic powers including telepathy, mind control, empathy, illusion generation, telekinesis, and energy manipulation.
+The sixth Queen Bee had psionic powers including telepathy, mind control, empathy, illusion generation, telekinesis, and energy manipulation.
 She also displayed some sort of healing factor, being able to reconstruct her entire body from scratch after she was blasted to pieces by the Psycho Pirate.
 After being infected with Brainiac's psionic virus, she temporarily gains twelfth-level intellect similar to his.